House1999/Project-Python-DIA2-S7/README.md

   1. Go to request.py and only modify the "request_test" variable following the correct order.
 Then you run, in a seperate console, "python request.py" and you will get your prediction.

   2. Go to "127.0.0.1:5000/" and fill out our form with the test data and press submit.
 It will redirect you to the result page, showing how long transcoding will take.
+Please make sure to only enter float / int in the form since we didn't handle the errors / an incomplete form.

 Important note :